-- 7.9 Thruxton has a limited stock of smaller properties.
+7.9 Thruxton has a limited stock of smaller properties.
 This NDP seeks to readdress this balance by supporting the development of new small dwellings and protecting against the loss of existing smaller properties.
-The extension of existing homes has been a regular feature of home ownership within the Parish, such that much of the smaller, and more affordable accommodation has been lost. - 7.10 The purpose of this policy is to support families trying to meet the space requirements of a growing family, or to support those who wish to provide semi-independent accommodation for a close relative, whilst protecting against the unnecessary loss of smaller housing stock, purely to financial gain, or the building/conversion of large houses on sites that formerly contained two or more smaller homes. - 7.11 Proposals for annexes to provide additional ancillary accommodation must demonstrate a functional link between it and the host dwelling.
-The annex must be in the same ownership as the main dwelling and share utility services, access, vehicle parking and private amenity space.
-An annex should usually be incorporated within or physically attached to the host dwelling.
-Where an extension to provide an annex is not practical, consideration will also be given to the size of the detached annex and subordinance to the host dwelling.
+The extension of existing homes has been a regular feature of home ownership within the Parish, such that much of the smaller, and more affordable accommodation has been lost.

+7.10 The purpose of this policy is to support families trying to meet the space requirements of a growing family, or to support those who wish to provide semi-independent accommodation for a close relative, whilst protecting against the unnecessary loss of smaller housing stock, purely to financial gain, or the building/conversion of large houses on sites that formerly contained two or more smaller homes.